Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 Like Coca-Cola’s original glass bottles, they have an emotional appeal.

-However, their more modern plastic bottles are not exactly iconic in their design.
+However, their more modern plastic bottles are not precisely iconic in their design.

 What would Heinz look like if they upscaled their brand and upgraded their packaging?

-We had fun playing around with alternative packaging solutions that are as iconic as the original glass bottle.
+We had fun experimenting with alternative packaging solutions as iconic as the original glass bottle.

-First of all, we got rid of the plastic as it’s associated with cheaper products.
+First, we got rid of plastic as it’s associated with cheaper products.

 Instead, we chose metallic chrome to add originality and sophistication.

-While you can no longer see the ketchup inside the tin, we added a splash of red under the logo to provide some visual stimuli that engages other senses, such as taste, as well.
+While you can no longer see the ketchup inside the tin, we added a splash of red under the logo to provide visual stimuli that engage other senses, such as taste.

-By sticking with a simple sans-serif for the typeface, we helped make sure people’s eyes are drawn to the splash of ketchup, as opposed to the text.
+By sticking with a simple sans-serif for the typeface, we helped ensure people’s eyes were drawn to the splash of ketchup instead of the text.

 It also helps to make it easy to read when people skim the shelves of stores to find what they’re looking for.

-Heineken is another household brand it’s hard NOT having heard of.
+Heineken is another of the household brands that it’s hard NOT having heard of.

-While it’s a brand that’s been praised for some of their branding and marketing initiatives, we had fun looking at what Heineken could do with a premium beer option.
+While it’s a brand that’s been praised for some of its branding and marketing initiatives, we had fun looking at what Heineken could do with a premium beer option.